-For all table entries (except for page-directory entries that point to 2-MByte pages), the bits in the page base address are interpreted as the 24 most-significant bits of a 36-bit physical address, which forces page tables and pages to be aligned on 4-KByte boundaries.
-When a page-directory entry points to a 2-MByte page, the base address is interpreted as the 15 most-significant bits of a 36-bit physical address, which forces pages to be aligned on 2-MByte boundaries.
+For all table entries (except for page-directory entries that point to 2-MByte pages), the bits in the page base address are interpreted as the 24 most-significant bits of a 36-bit physical address, or the (MAXPHYADDR - 12) most significant bits of the extended physical address width.
+Thus 4-KByte page tables and pages are aligned on 4-KByte boundaries.
+When a page-directory entry points to a 2-MByte page, the base address is interpreted as the 15 most-significant bits of a 36-bit physical address, or the (MAXPHYADDR - 21) most significant bits of the extended physical address width.
+Thus 2-MByte pages are aligned on 2-MByte boundaries.